THE

 represent against any such order.

-admission of a child into child protection institution or giving the custody of
+for the admission of a child into child protection institution or giving the

-the child to a suitable person, the Court may direct a parent, in a suitable
+custody of the child to a suitable person, the Court may direct a parent, in a

-case, to pay maintenance of the child at such rates as may be determined by the
+suitable case, to pay maintenance of the child at such rates as may be

-passing any such order, the Court shall take into consideration the capacity of
+order, the Court shall take into consideration the capacity of the parent to

 (2) In